jessikadg/my-app/README.md

 I used no extra packages for this project beyond the ones from Angular itself.
 I didn't see the need for it.
 And as a good practice, the least packages to get the job done, the less changes for maintenance headaches in the future.
 So I didn't add any.

 Improvements-wise, I'd like to have had the time to implement some Tests, even if simple ones.
 If I could, I would first give a try for the tests that already come with Angular itself, and see how that goes.

-## Final Comments

-I appreciate the opportunity to demonstrate my Angular skills in this assignment, and I hope I have sufficiently documented my thought process and decision-making.
-Thank you for your time, and looking forward to hearing your feedback.